Discovering York Murals in Central Pennsylvania

 Painted Door on S. Duke Street

 We couldn’t help but include this door as a final closer to our information on York murals.
 We love that the neighborhood supports such beautiful art.
-So much so, they even welcome it in their doorways.
+So much so, that they even welcome it in their doorways.
 It’s also another great spot for a picturesque Instagram photo opp.

 It’s the door just next to 113 S. Duke Street, which is the address of Artemis Vintage, where we recommended you park to start the tour.
 So, now you’re back to the beginning and hopefully where you parked!
-And if you worked up an appetite we suggest The Cantina in Royal Square for some Mexican food, or heading to one of our highly recommended favorite restaurants in York.
+And if you worked up an appetite we suggest The Cantina in Royal Square for some Mexican food or heading to one of our highly recommended favorite restaurants in York.

 Location: 115 S. Duke Street, York, PA